cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/Cloudlet.rst

    Gets the total length (across all PEs) of this Cloudlet (in MI).
 It considers the \ :java:ref:`getLength()`\  of the cloudlet will be executed in each Pe defined by \ :java:ref:`getNumberOfPes()`\ .

-   For example, setting the cloudletLenght as 10000 MI and \ :java:ref:`getNumberOfPes()`\  to 4, each Pe will execute 10000 MI.
+   For example, setting the cloudletLength as 10000 MI and \ :java:ref:`getNumberOfPes()`\  to 4, each Pe will execute 10000 MI.
 Thus, the entire Cloudlet has a total length of 40000 MI.

    :return: the total length of this Cloudlet (in MI)